lomska/russian-budget-tracker/README.md

 There are two notebooks in the repository, where all the steps of the dataset creation are explained, and where it is used to analyze the budget data and visualize it (with Matplotlib, Seaborn, and Plotly).
 Below are the links to view them on [NBViewer](https://nbviewer.org/), with all the widgets, working hyperlinks, and all my comments:

 > The [Data Wrangling](https://nbviewer.org/github/lomska/russian-budget-tracker/blob/main/rbt_data_wrangling.ipynb) notebook explains the entire dataframe construction process step-by-step.
-This notebook corresponds to the [rbt_data_wrangling.py](rbt_data_wrangling.py) doc from the repository, whose execution takes about 15 minutes.
+This notebook corresponds to the [rbt_data_wrangling.py](rbt_data_wrangling.py) doc from the repository, the execution of which takes about 15 minutes.

 > In the [Data Analysis](https://nbviewer.org/github/lomska/russian-budget-tracker/blob/main/rbt_data_analysis.ipynb) notebook, I use the dataset to explore and visualize the budget data.